-To realize our missions, we will not only continue to improve the function of our products in each category, but will also seek to lower the barriers of habit and turn self-care into something that can be enjoyed.
-For example, daily tooth brushing is an important habit: it removes plaque and allows ingredients that effective in preventing periodontal disease to do their work in the mouth.
-But now we want to turn this tooth-brushing time into an occasion for fun family communication.
-That's what we call tooth-brushing custom ReDesign.
-To that end, we will keep pursuing improvements in toothbrush plaque removal and search for effective ingredient preventing periodontal disease but we will also need a new perspective and new technologies to understand what kinds of functions are needed and how we can provide a supporting service other than through the products themselves.
+To realize this vision, in addition to continuing to improve the functional value of our products in each category, we must also add new forms of value in order to make good habits easier to adopt and maintain, and even enjoyable.
+For example, daily tooth brushing is an important habit; it removes plaque and allows toothpaste ingredients effective in preventing periodontal disease to do their work in the mouth.
+We want to turn tooth brushing into an occasion for fun family communication.
+To that end, we will continue to pursue improvements in toothbrush plaque removal performance and to search for ingredients that are effective in preventing periodontal disease.
+At the same time, however, we will need to nurture new perspectives and new technologies to understand the kinds of functions consumers need and how we can support them through not only products but services.

-In addition to the basic technological capabilities we have cultivated so far, we must expand the scope of our research to new areas such as perceptual engineering and psychology, and internalize design thinking and other ways of approaching development from the user's perspective.
-That means we must further expand the diversity of our R&D team.
-Our R&D wants to be the one that fearlessly pursues change and embraces the future with confidence.
+In addition to the basic technological capabilities cultivated to date, we must expand the scope of our research to new areas, such as perceptual engineering and psychology, and internalize design thinking and other ways of approaching development from the user's perspective.
+For this, further enhancing the diversity of our R&D team is crucial.
+In our R&D, we must seek to fearlessly pursue change and embrace the future with confidence.